bdotsThis vignette is created to illustrate the use of the

 associated with this object

-Because this object is a data.table
+Because this object is a data.table, we have full use of

 subsetting capabilities for our plots